 Volunteer Opportunities to Work with the Public

 This activity usually occurs on weekday mornings.
-Training occurs once every 12 to 18 months, with the next training course scheduled to begin in the spring of 2020.
+Training occurs once every 12 to 18 months, with the next training course scheduled to begin in early 2023.
 Docents also become members of the Gunston Hall Docents’ Association, and through that group, they have the opportunity to participate in monthly enrichment programs.

 Take the chance to become someone else by volunteering as a historic character.
 Living history volunteers dress in period clothing and portray actual or fictional personages from the 18th century who relate in some way to Gunston Hall and George Mason.
 These devoted students of the 18th century introduce visitors to life and politics during the era of the Revolution.
 This activity is available on weekdays and weekends throughout the year.
 Training is arranged on an individual basis.

 Young Historic Interpreters